 For me, it is important to do six of these habits first thing in the morning BEFORE my other activities of the day begin.
 The seventh through ninth habits are something I do many times throughout each day.

 1. Keep a gratitude journal.
 I write at least three things for which I am grateful.
 If this is the only habit you develop it will be life-changing on its own.
 Happiness is a choice and being grateful for EVERYTHING that comes to us in our life every moment of every day is the first and most important habit.

 2. Read my WHY.
 Determine your “why” (the vision that drives you) – and align every day toward making it a reality.
 For every person this will be uniquely your reason for living, working and playing.
 From early childhood we all have dreams of becoming a person of relevance to the world starting with family and friends.
 If you have lost those dreams take time to find and renew them.
-My dreams today are to be around my kids and my grand kids as they grow up and to share anything I can to help others reach their dreams.
+My dreams today are to spend time with family and friends and to share anything I can to help others reach their dreams.

 At this point in my life my own Why is:

 |To find and mentor at least 100 people who desire to make a significant difference in this world and to reach their dreams by living happy and learning the skills to make that a permanent reality in their lives – Then help each of them to find and mentor 100 to do the same, who will find and mentor 100 each and replicate this through 6+ generations.